kristinapototska/translations-app/FIELD_REMOVAL_UPDATE.md

 - ✅ Options (updates and removals)
 - ✅ Modifiers (updates and removals)
-- ✅ Custom fields (removals only - updates use new API)
+- ✅ Custom fields (updates only - removals now use new API)

 ---